pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

     resource](#create-an-sql-database-resource) and located in [Locate your SQL database details](#locate-your-sql-database-details).

-- Install the version of Pega Platform that you built into your docker install image in [Build your Docker image from the pega-installer-ready](#_Build_your_Docker) into your Azure SQL database.
+- Install the version of Pega Platform that you built into your Docker install image in [Build your Docker image from the pega-installer-ready](#_Build_your_Docker) into your Azure SQL database.